discovery-and-mastery-working-group/discovery-and-mastery-working-group-specs/README.md

 # DMBE Working Group Specifications Documents

-This is the home of the Discovery and Mastery Based Education Working Groups specifications.
+This is the home of the Discovery and Mastery Based Education Working Group Specifications.